donghaozhang/Leetcode_play/README.md

 # LeetCode Solutions and AI Model Analyzer

+🚀 LLaMA 4 is here—and it’s bringing back memories.

-LLaMA 4 was released just a few days ago, and it brings back memories of when the LLaMA series first set out to close the gap between open-source LLMs and their proprietary counterparts.
-I’m especially excited to experiment with LLaMA 4 Maverick.
-I initially noticed that Together.ai provides an API for it, but as always, OpenRouter was quick to support the model too.
-Given its clean and convenient interface—and support for a wide range of models like DeepSeek and Gemini 2.5 Pro—I’ve decided to use OpenRouter for my testing.
+Just a week ago, LLaMA 4 was released, and it immediately reminded me of the early days when the LLaMA series set out to bridge the gap between open-source and proprietary LLMs.
+Although the LLaMA-4-Maverick-17B-128E-Instruct model has dropped in ranking from 2nd to 32nd (likely due to evolving benchmarks and newer versions), I’m still especially excited to experiment with LLaMA 4 Maverick.

-Before diving into some toy comparisons I’ve been running, it’s worth highlighting a few key advancements.
-Notably, LLaMA 4 Scout supports a 10M token context window, thanks to its use of interleaved attention layers (iRope), eliminating the need for traditional positional embeddings.
-Readers interested in the underlying theory should check out the paper “Scalable-Softmax is Superior for Attention.”
-In a nutshell, scalable-softmax addresses the problem of attention fading by introducing a scaling parameter.
-This leads to:

-Faster convergence during pretraining
+I first noticed support via the Together.ai API, but—as usual—OpenRouter was lightning fast in integrating the model too.
+With its clean interface and broad model support (from DeepSeek to Gemini 2.5 Pro), OpenRouter has become my go-to for testing.

+🔍 Before diving into some toy benchmarking experiments, here are a few notable LLaMA 4 advances worth highlighting:

+LLaMA 4 Scout supports 10 million token context windows, enabled by interleaved attention layers (iRope)—removing the need for positional embeddings entirely.

+For those curious about the underlying theory, the paper "Scalable-Softmax is Superior for Attention" is a must-read.
+In short, scalable-softmax helps:

+Speed up pretraining convergence

-Better generalization to longer contexts
+Generalize better to longer contexts

-Significant improvements in Needle-in-a-Haystack benchmarks.

-As for the toy benchmarking repo I’m working on, it includes scripts to generate LeetCode solutions using various LLMs, along with a detailed comparison report—covering code quality, explanations, and some basic statistics.
+Improve performance on Needle-in-a-Haystack tasks

+🧪 Toy Benchmarking Repo

+I built a small repo to evaluate how various LLMs handle LeetCode-style problems.
+Each script includes:

+Code generation

+Detailed test case outputs

+Explanation logging

+Basic performance statistics

+Key insight: Most modern LLMs breeze through these tasks—achieving over 82% success in a single pass.
+LeetCode problems might no longer be the real test for top-tier models.

+🎮 Fun use-case testing: Mini Games

-Both DeepSeek-V3 0324 and LLaMA 4 Maverick generate reasonable results for a simple endless runner game.
-That said, I slightly prefer DeepSeek's UI—it even changes the background color when the player dies, which adds a nice touch of polish.
+Both DeepSeek-V3 0324 and LLaMA 4 Maverick performed well on simple tasks like:

+🏃 Endless Runner Game: I preferred DeepSeek’s version—it even changes the background color when the game ends.

+🔄 Bounce Ball Game: DeepSeek followed spatial constraints better (balls inside the rotating hexagon), while LLaMA 4 sometimes placed them outside.

+🌀 Mandelbrot Set Visualization: Both models produced visually accurate and smooth outputs.

+💡 Overall, LLaMA 4 continues to impress with its technical innovation and usability.
+If you're experimenting with it too—curious to hear your thoughts!

+#LLaMA4 #OpenSourceLLM #DeepSeek #OpenRouter #AI #Maverick #Benchmarking #GenerativeAI #LLM #LeetCode #Mandelbrot #Research

 ## Quick Links

 - [Online LLM Leetcode Comparison Report](https://donghaozhang.github.io/Leetcode_play/llm_analysis_result/models_comparison_report.html) - View LLM Leetcode comparison results
 ![LeetCode Models Comparison Results](llm_analysis_result/leetcode_page.png)